mesosphere/dcos-docs-site/pages/1.12/installing/evaluation/mesosphere-supported-methods/aws/index.md

 Terraform requires SSH access to the instances you launch as part of your DC/OS cluster.
 As such, we need to make sure that the SSH key used to SSH to these instances is added to your `ssh-agent`, prior to running `terraform`.

-If you need help on creating an SSH key-pair for AWS prior to running the command below, follow the instructions [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).
+If you need help on creating an SSH key-pair for AWS prior to running the command below, please follow the instructions [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).

-Otherwise, run the following command to add your key to the `ssh-agent`:
+Otherwise, just run the following command to add your key to the `ssh-agent`:

 ```bash
 ssh-add <path_to_your_private_aws_ssh_key>